12 December, 2017

 Cash flow and net debt

-As expected, debt increased during the first half as we invested in the fleet and made a number of bolt-on acquisitions.
-In addition, weaker sterling increased reported debt by £377m.
-During the first half, we spent £48m on share buybacks.
+As expected, debt increased during the first half as we continued to invest in the fleet and made a number of bolt-on acquisitions.
+This was partially offset by £65m of currency translation benefit as sterling has strengthened since the year end.

-In line with its policy of providing a progressive dividend, having regard to both underlying profit and cash generation and to sustainability through the economic cycle, the Board has increased the interim dividend 19% to 4.75p per share (2015: 4.0p per share).
-This will be paid on 8 February 2017 to shareholders on record on 20 January 2017.
+In line with its policy of providing a progressive dividend, having regard to both underlying profit and cash generation and to sustainability through the economic cycle, the Board has increased the interim dividend to 5.5p per share (2016: 4.75p per share).
+This will be paid on 7 February 2018 to shareholders on the register on 19 January 2018.

 Current trading and outlook

 We continue to enjoy support from good end markets, a strong balance sheet and impressive operational execution.
 Whilst we would anticipate that activity levels would normalise during the second half, post hurricane clean-up, we expect full year results to be ahead of our prior expectations.
 Our strong performance, together with the successful execution of our 2021 plan, allows the Board to continue to look to the medium term with confidence.